Macau confirms Wuhan woman its first viral pneumonia case

 China deaths, cases

-At a press conference in Beijing on Wednesday morning, China’s National Health Commission said the death toll within the country from the viral pneumonia linked to the Wuhan outbreak now stood at nine.
+At a press conference in Beijing on Wednesday morning, China’s National Health Commission said the death toll within the country from the viral pneumonia linked to the Wuhan outbreak stood at nine as of that moment.
 A total of 440 people – as of the early hours of Wednesday morning – was known to have been infected in China, added the commission.

 In a Tuesday note issued prior to the news of the confirmed sickness case in Macau, Nomura’s Instinet LLC drew parallels between what happened in the Hong Kong and Macau economies during respectively the late 2002 – into 2003 – outbreak in mainland China, Hong Kong – and eventually internationally – of coronavirus sickness known as Severe Acute Respiratory Syndrome (Sars); and the avian flu cases in southern China in 2008.